Disclaimer: Characters and Premise are borrowed from the shows "Star Trek: Voyager" and "Highlander"

 "Show time," Methos remarked activating his monitor.

 "Pierceson, do I deal with you or Starfleet?"
-Doran demanded without waiting for preliminaries.
+Ricaw demanded without waiting for preliminaries.

-"Us," Methos replied, then he found himself grateful for centuries of practice in maintaining a poker face as he watched one of Doran's hostages dart across the room.
+"Us," Methos replied, then he found himself grateful for centuries of practice in maintaining a poker face as he watched one of Ricaw's hostages dart across the room.